 Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
-The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.
+The provider was aware of the requirements of the Duty of Candour.
+We spoke with staff and not all of them staff were aware of the requirements under this regulation but explained they worked alongside its principles.
+Within 48 hours of our visit, the clinical manager informed us they had scheduled a staff meeting and this regulation was on the agenda.
 Staff could raise concerns and were encouraged to do so.
-They had confidence that these would be addressed.
+They had confidence that these would be addressed by the practice owner.